Sustain the Change: Finance Transformation to Last

 Should the GPO be responsible for today’s As-Is and tomorrow’s To-Be processes?

 There is no simple answer.
-It rather depends on where in the transformation journey your organisation is.
+It rather depends on where your organisation is in the transformation journey.
 Ordinarily, the answer is “yes” – they are responsible for both.
 However, in a mature standard design environment, the accountability of the GPO will focus mainly on the operation, maintenance and improvement of the existing standards.

 Practically speaking, using the Shared Service Centre example again, the answer would be “yes”.
 Here, the organisation is at the start of the transformation journey.
 As such, the GPO needs to articulate the business case for the change.
 They will work with decision-makers and have a role in cascading the message further in the organisation.

-In addition to the technical competencies in the process, data, systems, organisation and controls, a GPO, especially in the early stages of finance transformation, should be heavily involved in change management.
+In addition to the technical competencies in the process, data, systems, organisation and controls, a GPO should be heavily involved in change management, especially in the early stages of finance transformation.

 A GPO will often be critical in telling the story of change, running agile programmes to implement improvements, and leading a growing team of process, data, systems and control experts.
 As a result, they will manage up, down and across – even convincing some stakeholders that end-to-end process management is essential.
 It is often a delicate balance between promoting innovation in one breath and trying to halt needless investment in shiny but ineffective technology.
 They will usually have to convince others that the intention is not to create a “process nirvana”.
 Furthermore, some may see them as an “overhead” and a challenge to other leaders’ authority.